-- (b) Notice of permit hearing. - (1) If the General Manager or board schedules a public hearing on an application for a permit or permit amendment for which a hearing is required, the General Manager or board shall give notice of the public hearing as provided by this section.

-- (2) The notice must include: - (A) the name of the applicant; - (B) the address or approximate location of the well or proposed well; - (C) a brief explanation of the proposed permit or permit amendment, including any requested amount of groundwater, the purpose of the proposed use, and any change in use; - (D) the time, date, and location of the public hearing; and - (E) any other information the general manager or board considers relevant and appropriate. - (3a) For permits applications requesting less than 800 ac-ft-yr of groundwater, not later than the 10th day before the date of a hearing, the general manager or board shall:
+- (b) Notice of permit hearing. - (1) If the General Manager or board schedules a public hearing on an application for a permit or permit amendment for which a hearing is required, the General Manager or board shall give notice of the public hearing as provided by this section. - (2) The notice must include: - (A) the name of the applicant; - (B) the address or approximate location of the well or proposed well; - (C) a brief explanation of the proposed permit or permit amendment, including any requested amount of groundwater, the purpose of the proposed use, and any change in use; - (D) the time, date, and location of the public hearing; and - (E) any other information the general manager or board considers relevant and appropriate. - (3a) For permit applications requesting less than 800 ac-ft-yr of groundwater, not later than the 10th day before the date of a hearing, the general manager or board shall: - (A) post notice in a place readily accessible to the public at the District office; - (B) provide notice to the county clerk of each county in the District; and - (C) provide notice by: - (i) regular mail to the applicant; - (ii) regular mail, facsimile, or electronic mail to any person who has requested notice under Subsection (4); and - (iii) regular mail to any other person entitled to receive notice under the rules of the District. - (3b) For permit applications requesting 800 ac-ft-yr or more of groundwater, not later than the 20th day before the date of a hearing, the general manager or board shall: